CloudLabs-MOC/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 01: Provision non-relational Azure Data Services.md

     ```

-8. Select Save.
+8. Select **Save**.
 The document will be added to the container.
 The new document will have some additional fields that Cosmos DB uses to track and manage the document.
 You can ignore these fields for now.

     ![container populated](media/populated-item-container.png "populated item container")